Pocket LOOX

-Pocket LOOX was a series of Pocket PC-based personal digital assistants (PDAs) and navigation systems developed by Fujitsu Siemens.
-It was discontinued in 2007.
+Pocket LOOX was a series of Pocket PC-based personal digital assistants (PDAs) and portable navigation devices developed by Fujitsu Siemens, introduced in 2002 with the Pocket LOOX 600 and discontinued in 2007.
+The range included several PDA families with Microsoft Pocket PC and Windows Mobile, as well as navigation systems with integrated GPS and Navigon MobileNavigator software.

-Product comparison charts
+Model families

-Fujitsu Siemens Pocket LOOX PDAs
+PDA models

 Pocket LOOX 600 was the first PDA by Fujitsu Siemens and HTC, released in 2002.
 It had a built-in Bluetooth module and two expansion slots, SD/MMC and CF. Fujitsu Siemens later released a GPRS expansion module that provides mobile phone functionality.